Javran/Thinking-dumps/pcph-learn/src/Ch02/NOTES.md

 * `seq a b` forces `a` to be evaluated before returning `b`, thus at the time when we need `b`, we know `a` must have been evaluated (to at least WHNF)

+* Sometimes `force :: NFData a => a -> a` is useful for reducing data to normal form, consider `rpar <computation>` will only try to reduce to WHNF, if the computation produces a list, it's possible that only first element, or only the `:` constructor is evaluated, so `rpar (force <computation>)` guarantees us to traverse the result of computation so everything has to be done completely.

 ### `rpar` and `rseq`

 * From what I can understand, `rpar` to `rseq` is like a non-blocking operation